How to Build a Brick Wall: Your Step-by-Step Guide

 The easiest route to great results is enlisting a good brickie.
 Using an experienced tradesperson may be cost-effective, too, as it’s likely to speed up the build and minimise mistakes.

-Of course, if you do want to tackle an involved bricklaying project, it makes sense to practice.
+Of course, if you do want to tackle an involved bricklaying project and build a brick wall yourself, it makes sense to practice.
 Even the most confident DIYer will need to get to grips with the process first.

 Find bricks for your project

-Before you begin your project, you’ll need to figure out the number of bricks required.
+Before you build a brick wall, you’ll need to figure out the number of bricks required.
 Standard types are 215mm x 102.5mm x 65mm.

 To get an accurate picture of the number of bricks required, you’ll also need to account for a 10mm mortar bed.
 So to come up with the correct calculations, input your brick size as 225mm x 102.5mm x 75mm for standard products.